mediachain/concat/README.md

 The statement db contains **statements** about one (currently) or more metadata objects: their publisher, namespace, timestamp and signature.
 Statements are [protobuf objects](https://github.com/mediachain/concat/blob/master/proto/stmt.proto) sent over the wire between peers to signal publication or sharing of metadata; when stored, they act as an index to the datastore.
 This db is currently stored in SQLite.

 ### MCQL
-MCQL is a query-language for retrieving statements from the node's statement db.
+MCQL is a query language for retrieving statements from the node's statement db.
-It supports `SELECT` and `DELETE` statements with a syntax very similar to SQL, where namespaces play the role of tables.
+It supports `SELECT` (and `DELETE`) statements with a syntax very similar to SQL, where namespaces play the role of tables.

 Some basic MCQL statements: